Incorporate these habits into your routine and see how your results at the gym increase

 You need at least one goal to go to the gym.

-If you have no goal, what are you going to do there?
+If you don't have any goals, what are you going to do there?

-Any goal is valid as long as it matters to you, and that is what will make you train week after week, month after month.
+Any objective is valid as long as it is important to you, and that is what will make you train week after week, month after month.

-The more precise you are in your goal, the better.
+The more precise you are in your objective, the better.

 6# Dedication (real)

-While consistency is not to miss workouts or meals, dedication is for example getting the most out of each workout.
+While consistency is not missing workouts or meals, dedication is, for example, getting the most out of each workout.

-It is to prioritize training in relation to other less important activities, which will lead you to make decisions in favor of your goal in the gym.
+It's prioritizing training over other less important activities, which will lead you to make decisions in favor of your goal in the gym.

-It means doing what matters first, and leaving the less important for later.
+It means doing what matters first, and leaving the least important for later.

-It is having meals already prepared and ready to eat, waking up early to go training because it is the only time you can go, or going to sleep at 11pm instead of staying up early on Facebook when you have to wake up at 7am
+It's having meals already prepared and ready to eat, waking up early to go train because it's the only time you can go, or going to bed at 11pm instead of getting up early on Facebook when you have to wake up at 7am.

-If transforming your body is your second or third priority (probably the first is work), you should treat it as such.
+If transforming your body is your second or third priority (the first is probably work), you should treat it as such.

-It is the small details that accumulate make a big difference.
+It's the small details that, when accumulated, make a big difference.

 Finally, people.

-It is important to be surrounded by the right people.
+It's important to surround yourself with the right people.

-People you can learn from, people who have already taken the path you are taking, people with the same goal (and dedication) as you.
+People you can learn from, people who have already walked the path you are taking, people with the same goal (and dedication) as you.

 People who can help you and know more than you.